braccomatteo/Multi-TST-CycleGAN/README.md

 2. Colab Jupyter notebooks that were used to produce datasets, train classifiers, and train GANs.
 3. Output CSV files.

-*Note:* The Colab-specific paths have not been updated and are still set to the last version we used.
+*Note:* The Colab-specific paths have not been updated and are still set to the last version used.
 For reproducibility purposes, they need to be updated.

 ## Amazon Dataset